yash-raj202134/CMI-sleep-state-detection/README.md

 # CMI-sleep-state-detection
+Detect sleep onset and wake from wrist-worn accelerometer data.
 ## Description
 The goal of this project is to detect sleep onset and wake.<br>
 Developed a ML model trained on wrist-worn accelerometer data in order to determine a person's sleep state.<br>